truevis/meet/README.md

 Framework for instant conference meets with locations and user responses.
 It demonstrates the principle of using a modern, instantly updating framework for helping to organize meetings and conferences.

-It is a fork of Meteor's Party App example https://github.com/meteor/meteor/tree/devel/examples/parties
+It is a fork of Meteor's "parties" example https://github.com/meteor/meteor/tree/devel/examples/parties

 This can be the basis of a new open-source project.